cesarnml/aws-solutions-architect-associate-ssa-c03/README.md

   - Max object size: 5TB
   - If greater than 5GB must use "multi-part upload"
   - Can have Metadata, Tags, VersionID
+  - Security
+    - `User-Based` - IAM Policies
+    - `Resource-Based`
+      - `Bucket Policies` - bucket wide rules - Allows Cross Account access
+      - `Object Access Control List` - finer grained (can be disabled)
+      - `Bucket Access control List` - less common (can be disabled)
+    - Can access if IAM permission allows it OR resource allows it AND not explicitly denied -